praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 Delete a property from Launch.

-**Note:** Property removal cannot be reversed.
+>[!NOTE]  Property removal cannot be reversed.
 The requestor must be an admin-level user.
 This request cannot be undone.

 1. In the Properties list, select the property you want to delete.